yorkie-team/codepair/README.md

 - **Sharing Document**: Share documents with external parties by setting permissions and expiration time
 - **Yorkie Intelligence**: AI intelligence available within the collaborative editing editor

+## Packages

+This repository contains multiple packages/modules that make up our project.
+Each package/module is contained in its own directory within this repository.

+- **Frontend**: Contains the frontend code of our application.
+Please refer to [frontend/README.md](frontend/README.md) for detailed information on setting up and running the frontend.

 ## Getting Started with Development

 ### Configuration and Setup